nspcc-dev/neofs-http-gw/README.md

    if they can be safely represented in HTTP header), for example `FileName` attribute becomes `X-Attribute-FileName` header

+##### Caching strategy

+HTTP Gateway doesn't control caching (doesn't anything with the `Cache-Control` header).
+Caching strategy strictly depends on application use case.
+So it should be carefully done by proxy server.

 ### Uploading

 You can POST files to `/upload/$CID` path where `$CID` is a container ID or its name if NNS is enabled.
 The